5 Differences Between Prosciutto vs Serrano Ham for Better Cooking Choices

 Choosing the Right Ham

 Choosing between Prosciutto and Serrano Ham depends on your taste preferences and culinary needs.
 If you prefer a delicate, slightly sweet flavor, prosciutto is your go-to.
 For a more intense, savory taste, opt for serrano ham.
 Consider the dish you’re making; prosciutto suits lighter dishes like melon and salads, while serrano pairs well with hearty stews and tapas.
+Both are excellent additions when planning your charcuterie board selections.

 Tips for Storing